 If you've noticed these problems in your home, Adirondack Basement Systems can provide you with a permanent solution.
-We handle all types of foundation repair problems in Schenectady, Colonie, Troy and the nearby areas, and we can solve your problem.
+We handle all types of foundation repair problems in Albany, Schenectady, Troy and the nearby areas, and we can solve your problem.
 Call us today to get a free estimate!

 Foundation walls move inward primarily due to expansive soils and hydrostatic pressure on the walls from outside.
 However, foundation walls may also crack due to many other outside causes, including foundation settlement.
 Our foundation experts will accurately identify the cause of your home's foundation problems.

 Below are images of several foundations that are showing damage from hydrostatic pressure and expansive soils outside the structure.

 (Click each photo to enlarge.)

 Install Adirondack Basement Systems's Geo-Lock™ Wall Anchors along the bowing walls, and use the system's clamping pressure to stabilize and restore the wall.
 When space issues prohibit wall anchor installation, we recommend installing the PowerBrace™ Wall System, EverBrace™ Wall Restoration System, or CarbonArmor® Wall Reinforcing System.